All Products

 Note

-In Apache Paimon Sync catalogs, the metadata of Apache Paimon DLF catalogs is synchronized to Apache Paimon MaxCompute catalogs.
+In Apache Paimon Sync catalogs, the metadata in Apache Paimon DLF catalogs is synchronized to Apache Paimon MaxCompute catalogs.
 To ensure metadata consistency, do not manually modify or delete Apache Paimon external tables in MaxCompute.

 Important

 • The OSS bucket that you specify when you create an Apache Paimon catalog must reside in the same region as the MaxCompute project.
-The AccessKey pair that you specify when you create the Apache Paimon catalog must belong to an account that has read and write permissions on the OSS bucket, MaxCompute project, and DLF directory.
+The AccessKey pair that you specify when you create the Apache Paimon catalog must belong to an account that has the read and write permissions on the OSS bucket, MaxCompute project, and DLF catalog.

 • After you create or delete a catalog, database, or table by using SQL statements, you can click the image icon to refresh the Catalogs page.